SarahCreager/reading-note/class-08.md

 CSS organizes HTML elements into boxes.

-**Block level elements** begin on a new line
+**Block-level elements** begin on a new line

 **Inline elements** are on the same line

 `<div>` elements are often used to help group items together for stylizing in CSS.

-**Normal Flow** default layout of page with each block level element beginning on the next line.
+**Normal Flow** default layout of page with each block-level element beginning on the next line.

 **Relative Positioning** moves an element from its normal flow position.
 This doesn't affect any neighboring elements.